Qafny: A Quantum-Program Verifier: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We present \qafny, a system for expressing and automatically verifying quantum programs that can be compiled into quantum circuits.
-We develop a proof system that views quantum operations as classical array aggregate operations, e.g., viewing quantum measurements as array filters, so that we can map the proof system to classical verification infrastructure, which is sound and complete with respect to the \qafny semantics for well-typed programs.
-We implemented the compiler in Dafny to verify many quantum programs and test the compiler soundness.
-We also compile \qafny programs to \sqir, which permits quantum programs to run on a quantum computer.
+We develop a proof system that views quantum operations as classical array aggregate operations, e.g., viewing quantum measurements as array filters, so that we can map the proof system, which is sound and complete with respect to the \qafny semantics for well-typed programs, to classical verification infrastructure.
+We implement a prototype compiler in Dafny and use it to verify several quantum programs.
 We believe that programmers can utilize \qafny to develop quantum algorithms and verify them through our automated verification engine with a significant saving of human effort, as demonstrated in \Cref{sec:arith-oqasm}.
-The \qafny language is universal in terms of the power of expressing quantum programs since all gates in the universal RzQ gate set $\{\texttt{H}, \texttt{X}, \texttt{RZ}, \texttt{CNOT}\}$ \cite{Nam2018} are definable in \qafny.
+The \qafny language is universal in terms of the power of expressing quantum programs since all gates in the universal RzQ gate set $\{\texttt{H}, \texttt{X}, \texttt{RZ}, \texttt{CNOT}\}$ \cite{Nam2018} are definable.
 However, being able to define all possible quantum programs does not mean that we can utilize \qafny to verify all quantum programs, especially HCQ programs, automatically.
 Verifying HCQ programs requires the full power of quantum mixed states, i.e., users might want to know the probabilistic output of executing a quantum program with a quantum input state being associated with a probability.
-Such verification requires a powerful classical probability distribution library beyond the scope of \qafny.
-In the \qafny implementation, we rely on such a library that can be integrated with Dafny \cite{zeprop}, with additional library functions implemented.
+Verifying all such programs requires a powerful classical probability distribution library beyond the current scope of \qafny, although the existing \qafny implementation does include a restricted library for reasoning about probability distributions~\cite{zeprop} that can verify some HCQ programs.

-In future work, we plan to build and verify a complete \qafny implementation in Dafny; especially, we intend to enhance the probability distribution libraries to automatically verify many of these kinds of HCQ programs.
-We will also investigate integrating \qafny with other tools, such as \coqq \cite{10.1145/3571222}, to verify HCQ programs automatically.
+In future work, we plan to build and verify a complete \qafny implementation in Dafny; especially, we intend to enhance the probability distribution libraries to automatically verify more HCQ programs.
+We also want to show the soundness proof of the implementation as well as the circuit compilation correctness from \qafny to \sqir (\Cref{sec:vqir-compilation}).
+We will further investigate integrating \qafny with other tools, such as \coqq \cite{10.1145/3571222}, to verify HCQ programs automatically.